 Vice-President: Karin Roth.
 Karin has had a multi-faceted career as a cultural facilitator and translator for Chinese delegations conducting business with Siemens in Germany and as a teacher of German as a second language.
 Since moving from Bonn, Germany to Seattle with her family, she has pursued art education, accordion-playing, and rowing.
 Karin is an accomplished artist.
 Her daughter participated in Chamber Music Madness years ago and continues to play violin.

 Secretary: Pam McDonald, MD.
 Pam is a family practice physician in private practice in Seattle.
 She is a violinist with the Lake Union Civic Orchestra and an avid chamber music player.

-Jean Cole: Jean’s career focus has been project and financial management.
+Treasurer: Jean Cole.
+Jean’s career focus has been project and financial management.
 Music is her passion and she currently operates a full-time music studio.
 She plays viola and violin with orchestral and ensemble groups as well as piano accompaniment for her studio students.

 Daniela Grabs: Daniela is co-founder and Chief Scientific Officer of Arzeda Corporation, a firm that engineers novel molecular enzymes and metabolic pathways.
 She is a violist with the Lake Union Civic Orchestra and an avid chamber music player.